 We will discuss three main ways to reprogram your subconscious mind and retrain your brain so that you can increase your sense of self-worth.
 (Source)

 #1.
 Don’t Take Anything Personally

 Following the logic of Don Miguel Ruiz and the Four Agreements, nothing in life is ever about you.
-Because everybody views life through their own individually tinted lens or perspective, no one’s experience is about anyone else other than themselves!
-Let me explain this another way: Because our thoughts and beliefs that program our subconscious mind is built out of our interpretation of our early childhood experiences, we then go on to respond to the world in a way that is driven by these thoughts and beliefs.
+Our thoughts and beliefs that program our subconscious mind is built out of our interpretation of our early childhood experiences.
+We then go on to respond to the world in a way that is driven by these thoughts and beliefs.
 (Source)